openlawlibrary/taf/docs/repo-creation-and-update-util.md

 and that `delegated_role2` is responsible for files in `delegated_role2`.
 This command will update `targets.json` and `delegated_role1.json` metadata files by modifying information about the updated targets.
 Once the targets metadata files are updated, so are `snapshot` and `timestamp`.
 Metadata files can be signed using the keystore files, Yubikeys or by directly entering keys.
-If one or more of the mentioned metadata files should be signed with keys stored on disk, it's necessary to provide the keystore pat, by either using the `keystore` option or providing a `keys-description` json which contains the `keystore` property.
+If one or more of the mentioned metadata files should be signed with keys stored on disk, it's necessary to provide the keystore pat, by either using the `--keystore` option or providing a `--keys-description` json which contains the `keystore` property.

 If the changes should be committed automatically, use the `commit` flag.